lyuwenhan/vscode-extensions/zipper/README.md

 ### 4. Download a Single File or Folder

-You can select **one file or one folder** from the ZIP preview and download it directly.
+From the ZIP preview, you can select **one file or one folder** and extract it locally.

+> "Download" refers to extracting the selected item to disk.

 ![Demo](https://raw.githubusercontent.com/lyuwenhan/vscode-extensions/refs/heads/main/zipper/images/5.png)

 ### 5. Download Multiple Files and Folders

-You can select **multiple files and folders** and download them together from the ZIP preview.
+You can select **multiple files and folders** in the preview and extract them together.

 ![Demo](https://raw.githubusercontent.com/lyuwenhan/vscode-extensions/refs/heads/main/zipper/images/6.png)